How to check Windows release health

 Where do I find Windows release health?

-After logging into Microsoft 365 admin center, expand the left-hand menu using …Show All, select Health and you'll see Windows release health.
+After logging into Microsoft 365 admin center, expand the left-hand menu using …Show All, select Health to display the Windows release health menu option.

 Is the Windows release health content published to Microsoft 365 admin center the same as the content on Windows release health on Microsoft Learn?